MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

     :::image type="content" source="./media/partition-gpu/partition-new-gpu.png" alt-text="Screenshot to confirm if SR-IOV is enabled in the BIOS of the host machine." lightbox="./media/partition-gpu/partition-new-gpu.png" :::

-1. Once the partitions are created, assign a partition to a VM.
+1. Once the partitions are created, the VM is force shut down.

+1. Assign a partition to a VM.

     > [!NOTE]
     > Currently, you can assign only a single GPU partition to a VM.
 We recommend that you plan ahead and determine the GPU partition size based on your workload performance requirements.
 Both the VM and the GPU (partition) needs to be on the same host machine.
 To assign a GPU partition to a VM using PowerShell: